Indiv0/pearl-nerf/README.md

 PearlNerf [![Travis CI](https://secure.travis-ci.org/Indiv0/PearlNerf.png)](http://travis-ci.org/#!/Indiv0/PearlNerf)
 =============

-PearlNerf is a plugin for bukkit which is used for nerfing the drop rates and capabilities of ender pearls in order to allow for fairer combat on PVP servers.
+PearlNerf is a plugin for bukkit which is used for nerfing the capabilities of ender pearls in order to allow for fairer combat on PVP servers.

 Download:
 --------------------